Steiner-254/aws-reStart/Week 7/Day4.md

-# Selecting Data from a Database
+# Selecting Data from a Database && Performing a Conditional Search
 - ***Day 4 Thursday***

 - You will learn how to do the following: